MansiJunagade/News-Website/README.md

 # News-Website
 This is the modern news website.
-Using HTML , CSS &amp; JavaScript. with the help of news APIs.
+Using HTML , CSS &amp; JavaScript, with the help of news APIs.